 Once filtered, clean your sauce pot and pour the filtered extract back into it.
 Now, add your agave nectar over medium heat to combine.
 You can use either the light or dark agave.
-I've tried both and I think I like the dark agave better, although this will also deepen the color of your tonic.
+We’ve tried both and like the dark agave better, although this will also deepen the color of your tonic.
 Once combined, remove from heat and bottle.

 Add gin and tonic to a glass.
 Fill with ice and top with club soda, seltzer or sparkling mineral water.
 Garnish with a lime wedge.